Tokyo University of Foreign Studies: Campus

+Dormitories

 On-site accommodation is available to international students and local students, in the form of the three International Residence Halls located at the ‘rear’ of the campus by the sports field.
 Two of the buildings provide studio apartment-sized single rooms for incoming students, as well as a limited number of ‘family’-sized apartments.
 Arranged in a wedge-shaped configuration, two sides of the wedge are lined with rooms, with an uncovered atrium in the centre.
 Completed first, amenities such as a communal kitchen and music room are located in Building 1.
 Building 2, completed later and featured to the right, moves the showers (and hot water supply) out of the individual rooms and to a communal shower and laundry area located on each floor.
 The newest Building 3 is located next to Building 2 and offers single rooms to international and local students.